Emerito C. Rodriguez-Merchan* Pages 88 - 92 ( 5 )

 Results: The insufficient information regarding the results of TAR for hemophilic arthropathy is confined to scanty case series and case reports.
 An evaluation of the accessible literature reveals encouraging but inconstant outcomes.
 The reported rate of adverse events is 33%.
 The reported anticipated survival of TAR is 94% at 5 years, 85% at 10 years and 70% at 15 years.

 Conclusion: Whereas people with advanced hemophilic arthropathy of the ankle are prone to ameliorate pain and range of motion following TAR, there is deficient knowledge to regularly recommend its use.
 Adverse events and infection percentages are disturbing.
 Moreover, the lack of survival analysis knowledge makes it difficult to assess the benefit to people with hemophilia.
 TAR is a demanding surgical procedure and its survival is not comparable to that after hip or knee replacement.

 Hemophilia, hemophilic arthropathy, ankle, total ankle replacement, hemarthrosis, rheumatoid arthritis.

-Department of Orthopaedic Surgery, La Paz University Hospital Madrid
+Department of Orthopedic Surgery, La Paz University Hospital, Madrid